jbrisbin/riak-exchange/README.md

 #### Headers

+By default, the Riak exchange will use your exchange name as the bucket name and your routing key as the Riak key.
+To alter this behaviour, simply pass special message headers:

+* `X-Riak-Bucket` - set this to the bucket name to use.
+* `X-Riak-Key` - set this to the key to use.

+For example, setting AMQP messages headers like the following:

+    {
+      "X-Riak-Bucket": "riak-test",
+      "X-Riak-Key": "mykey"
+    }

+Would result in a Riak object being stored at `/riak-test/mykey`

-The Riak exchange will translate your custom AMQP message headers into the special `X-Riak-Meta-` headers required by Riak.
+The Riak exchange will also translate your custom AMQP message headers into the special `X-Riak-Meta-` headers required by Riak.
 For example, if you set a custom header with the name `customheader`, your Riak document will have a header named `X-Riak-Meta-customheader`.